nhsconnect/nrl-responder-stub/src/README.md

   - `-1` logs the entire response body.
   - `0` logs no response body.

-* `providerPathFileMap`: To add records to test against, place the files in the `/responses` directory, and add a mapping for each to this property
+* `pathFileMapping`: To add records to test against, place the files in the `/responses` directory, and add a mapping for each to this property
   -  If `endpointFormat` is `local`, the key of each mapping must be a valid URL, but it doesn&rsquo;t have to point to anything.